 The MovieLabs panel at IBC2024 will bring together thought leaders from major studios, technology companies, and other stakeholders to discuss the evolution of media production and the steps needed to achieve a more collaborative, secure, and efficient future.

-The panel will kick off with an overview of the 2030 Vision’s core principles and an update on the progress made since the vision was first introduced.
-Berger will set the stage by reflecting on the milestones achieved over the past five years and will emphasise how these advancements have helped the industry move closer to realising the 2030 Vision’s goals of interoperability, security, and efficiency.
+The session will kick off with an overview of the 2030 Vision’s core principles and an update on the progress made since the vision was first introduced.
+Silverman will set the stage by reflecting on the milestones achieved over the past five years and will emphasise how these advancements have helped the industry move closer to realising the 2030 Vision’s goals of interoperability, security, and efficiency.

-One of the key segments of the panel will focus on real-world implementations of the 2030 Vision principles.
-Silverman will present case studies from the 2030 Showcase Program, which demonstrate how various organisations have successfully integrated these principles into their workflows.
+Another MovieLabs session will focus on real-world implementations of the 2030 Vision principles.
+Mark Turner, Project Director, Production Technology at MovieLabs, will lead a session that presents case studies from the 2030 Showcase Program, which demonstrate how various organisations have successfully integrated these principles into their workflows.
 Attendees will learn about diverse applications - from traditional Hollywood productions to sports broadcasting and even non-broadcast sectors like the Royal Opera House in London.

-Silverman will share insights from these case studies, focussing on the scalability and adaptability of the 2030 Vision principles.
-“What we’ve found is that these principles are not just relevant to Hollywood or the major studios; they are being adopted across the globe in various contexts, proving their universal applicability,” he says.
+Turner will share insights from these case studies, focussing on the scalability and adaptability of the 2030 Vision principles.
+“What we’ve found is that these principles are not just relevant to Hollywood or the major studios; they are being adopted across the globe in various contexts, proving their universal applicability,” says Silverman.

 Read more MovieLabs Announces Industry Forum for Media Creation